-Five times each year, four for grades 1-12, and separately for kindergarten students, each school principal/designee solicits gifted education referrals based upon the screening process and obtains written permission from parents for additional assessments that may be required.
+Gifted education referrals are solicited five times each year: Three cycles for grades 1-12, separately for kindergarten students, and a final spring cycle for grades K-12.
+Each school principal/designee solicits gifted education referrals based upon the screening process and obtains written permission from parents for additional assessments that may be required.
 The school principal/designee then submits these referrals to the Gifted Education Coordinator who arranges additional assessment of the referred students if necessary.
 School division staff administers standardized assessments and compiles the results of these norm-referenced evaluations.
 Standardized test results and other data, such as current school performance, grades, teacher observations, and parent questionnaire responses are compiled on the Eligibility Summary Profile for review by the Identification/Placement Committee.
 The Identification/Placement Committee makes eligibility decisions by consensus after careful review of all criteria recorded on the Eligibility Summary Profile, which includes additional anecdotal information from the classroom teachers.

 If the committee cannot make a clear-cut determination due to a discrepancy in the data, additional data will be obtained to determine if the need for services exists.
 In this case, a temporary "hold" will begin while more information is gathered.
-This information may include, but is not limited to: Local Plan for the Education of the Gifted additional testing, teacher input, and consideration of updated scholastic performance.
+This information may include, but is not limited to: additional testing, teacher input, and consideration of updated scholastic performance.
 The Gifted Education Coordinator will communicate this decision to parents by phone so the decision can be explained.